Usbac/borealis/docs/en/stdlib/os.md

 Returns the value of an environment variable.

-If the environment variable does not exists, `null` is returned.
+If the environment variable does not exist, `null` is returned.

 ```borealis
 Os.getEnv('LANG');